tofetpuzo/Calluma/README.md

 # PayFriends

 PayFriends is a mobile banking application developed in Java.
-This app aims to provide users with a seamless and intuitive experience for managing their daily expenses and also keep track of their expenses.
-Aims to help customers track their expenses and save money.
+This app aims to provide users with a seamless and intuitive experience for managing their daily expenses and also keep track of their expenses and help save money.

 ## Features